waqaskayani/petclinic-sample-project/readme.md

 - Extensive testing in the CI/CD Pipeline and implementing branching development cycle
 - Blue/Green Deployment to reduce downtime and risk

+### 6. IaC Improvements
+- Modules can be created for resources for reusability
+- Terraform state can be moved to remote backend, enabling collaboration between team members, versioning state files, and providing a history of changes

 As we continue to iterate on this project, the goal is to address these considerations, integrating more sophisticated features, enhancing security, and ensuring high availability and reliability.

 ## Contributions